openaleph/ftm-lakehouse/docs/api.md

-`ftm-datalake` provides a simpel api powered by [FastAPI](https://fastapi.tiangolo.com/) for clients to retrieve file metadata and blobs.
+`ftm-lakehouse` provides a simpel api powered by [FastAPI](https://fastapi.tiangolo.com/) for clients to retrieve file metadata and blobs.
 It therefore acts as a proxy between client and archive, so that the client doesn't need to know where the actual blobs live.
 The api can handle authorization via [JSON Web Tokens](https://jwt.io).

 ## Installation

 The API feature needs some extra packages that are not installed by default.
-Install `ftm-datalake` with api dependencies:
+Install `ftm-lakehouse` with api dependencies:

-    pip install ftm-datalake[api]
+    pip install ftm-lakehouse[api]

 ## Start local api server